lingojourney/java-coding-dojo/001 ¦ Implement a thread-safe singleton/description.md

-* Create a singleton class called MeaningOfLife.
+* Create a singleton class called MeaningOfLife using the static inner class method.
 * getMeaning() always return 42

 Write the following test